To open long positions on GBP/USD, you need:

-Trading is carried out just below the 30 and 50 moving averages, which indicates continued pressure on the British pound.
+Trading is carried out above 30 and 50 moving averages, which indicates the resumption of the upward trend in the pair.

-A breakout of the lower border of the indicator in the 1.3310 area will lead to selling the pound.
-A breakout of the upper border of the indicator in the area of 1.3375 may lead to a new wave of growth for the pair.
+A breakthrough of the lower border of the indicator in the area of 1.3795 will lead to a new wave of decline in the pound.
+Surpassing the upper border of the indicator in the area of 1.3858 will lead to a new wave of growth of the pound.

 Description of indicators